-- SECTION 1.
-Section 800 of the Business and Professions Code - 2 is amended to read: - 3 800. (a) The Medical Board of California, the Podiatric - 4 Medical Board of California, the Board of Psychology, the Dental - 5 Board of California, the Dental Hygiene Board of California, the - 6 Osteopathic Medical Board of California, the State Board of - 7 Chiropractic Examiners, the Board of Registered Nursing, the - 8 Board of Vocational Nursing and Psychiatric Technicians of the - 9 State of California, the State Board of Optometry, the Veterinary - 10 Medical Board, the Board of Behavioral Sciences, the Physical - 11 Therapy Board of California, the California State Board of - 12 Pharmacy, the Speech-Language Pathology and Audiology and - 13 Hearing Aid Dispensers Board, the California Board of - 14 Occupational Therapy, the Acupuncture Board, and the Physician - 15 Assistant Board shall each separately create and maintain a central - 16 file of the names of all persons who hold a license, certificate, or - 17 similar authority from that board.
-Each central file shall be created - 17 Similar authority from that board.
-Each central me shan be created - 18 and maintained to provide an individual historical record for each - 19 licensee with respect to the following information: - 20 (1) Any conviction of a crime in this or any other state that - 21 constitutes unprofessional conduct pursuant to the reporting - 22 requirements of Section 803.
+- 1 SECTION 1.
+Section 800 of the Business and Professions Code - 2 is amended to read: - 3 800. (a) The Medical Board of California, the Podiatric - 4 Medical Board of California, the Board of Psychology, the Dental - Board of California, the Dental Hygiene Board of California, the - Osteopathic Medical Board of California, the State Board of - Chiropractic Examiners, the Board of Registered Nursing, the - 8 Board of Vocational Nursing and Psychiatric Technicians of the - State of California, the State Board of Optometry, the Veterinary - 10 Medical Board, the Board of Behavioral Sciences, the Physical - 11 Therapy Board of California, the California State Board of - 12 Pharmacy, the Speech-Language Pathology and Audiology and - 13 Hearing Aid Dispensers Board, the California Board of - 14 - Occupational Therapy, the Acupuncture Board, and the Physician 15 Assistant Board shall each separately create and maintain a central - file of the names of all persons who hold a license, certificate, or - 16 - 17 similar authority from that board.
+Each central file shall be created - 18 and maintained to provide an individual historical record for each - 19 licensee with respect to the following information:

+(1) Any conviction of a crime in this or any other state that constitutes unprofessional conduct pursuant to the reporting requirements of Section 803.